 The higher carbon dioxide levels in the air trapped sunlight and heated up the Earth, turning almost the entire planet into a sprawling swamp that was the habitat of these giant creatures.

 But the biggest difference between our world and Carboniferous was actually something tiny.

-But their invention of bark was still so new that no bacteria had evolved to digest it and access the glucose hidden inside.
+But their invention of bark was still so new that no bacteria, fungus, or animal had evolved to digest it and access the glucose hidden inside.

-The energy that the plants once absorbed from the Sun was still there.
-It had been turned into crude oil, or ‘fossil fuels’, the most efficient and energy-dense fuel source ever discovered.
+The energy that the plants once absorbed from the Sun was still in there.
+It was now held in a ‘fossil fuel’, the most efficient and energy-dense fuel source ever discovered.
 To release the energy, all you had to do was burn it.

 The best visualisation I’ve come across is embedded below.
 If it doesn’t work, click here to go through to XKCD and see it.